openssl/general-policies/policies/legacy-migration.md

 1) Migration of an algorithm to the legacy provider must occur on a semantically versioned major release boundary.
-Once a major release includes a given algorithm in a given provider, it must remain there for every minor release in that major stream
+Once a major release includes a given algorithm in a given provider, it must remain there for every minor release in that major stream.

-2) Prior to migration, the migration must be announced for at least 1 semantically versioned patch level release (see announcement mechanism below)
+2) Prior to migration, the migration must be announced for at least 1 semantically versioned minor release (see announcement mechanism below).

 3) Coincidental to the announcement above, the algorithm in question may be made available in both the source provider and the legacy provider.